gemeofficial/gemeblog/blog/2025-05-23-cucumber-recall-2025-how-to-protect-our-vegetable-garden-from-salmonella/index.md

 1. **Soil Testing**: Regularly test your garden soil to check for the presence of harmful bacteria.
 Soil testing kits are available at most garden centers.

 2. **Composting Practices**:
-We recommend utilizing Composter with high-temperature phased aerobic fermentation technology like GEME home electric compoter, which achieves efficient pathogen elimination through the following mechanisms:
+We recommend utilizing Composter with high-temperature phased aerobic fermentation technology like a home electric compoter, which achieves efficient pathogen elimination through the following mechanisms:

 - **Intelligent Oxygen Control System**:
   Automatic turning ensures uniform oxygen penetration throughout the compost pile, eliminating anaerobic dead zones and continuously activating thermophilic microbial activity.
 - **High-Temperature Pathogen Inactivation**:
   Microbial metabolic bioheat elevates internal pile temperatures to over 70°C, with sustained high temperatures maintained for 72+ hours, effectively destroying Salmonella cell structures.
+- **Kobold Heating Facts**: Composter can completely simulate the whole process of natural composting but improve and speed up the composting process by providing the most suitable conditions for Kobold to grow and degrade.
+Kobold is a pure natural high-temperature resistant composite microorganism.
+The fermentation heat can reach up to over 70°C during the fermentation process. **[As recommended by FDA and CDC, it meets the conditions to kill Salmonella](https://www.foodsafety.gov/food-safety-charts/safe-minimum-internal-temperatures)**.
 - **Photocatalytic Synergistic Enhancement**:
   The built-in UV-C photocatalyst system (253.7 nm wavelength) triggers catalytic reactions to degrade bacterial DNA and organic toxins, forming a dual sterilization barrier (thermal + photocatalytic).